amschne/monte_carloMPI/README.md

 -------------------------------------------------------------------------------

 # How to execute a model simulation
-Executing the model requires an mpi4py installation and Python 2.
-The model has run successfully on a computer Red Hat Enterprise Linux (v8.8) via a miniconda2 installation (see https://docs.conda.io/en/latest/miniconda.html to install miniconda).
+Executing the model requires an mpi4py installation.
+The model has run successfully on computers running Red Hat Enterprise Linux (v8.8) and macOS (v13.4) via a miniconda installation (see https://docs.conda.io/en/latest/miniconda.html to install miniconda).

 ## 0. Download this repository